Healthcare Reform:Saving For a Rainy Day

-As the only physician in the room, I also pointed out another pretty gruesome fact: either people end their lives having a lot of sickness, or they end up paying for a protracted old age.
+As the only physician in the room, I also pointed out another pretty gruesome fact: either people end their lives have a lot of sicknesses, or they end up paying for a protracted old age.
 Only infrequently, do real people encounter both problems.
-It can happen of course; breaking a hip after a long confinement in bed would be an example.
+It can happen of course; breaking a hip after long confinement in bed would be an example.

 People end their lives with sickness, or else they must pay for protracted old age.